 In addition to these courses within the Department, students may request to take a course from outside the Department.
-Requests must be approved by GSAC (and the GCC) in advance of the term in which the course is taken.
-Some courses from other departments that have been approved are listed in Table 2.
+Requests must be approved by the GCC in advance of the term in which the course is taken; see Appendix VIII.